How Black Friday became a ‘holiday’ for shoppers without being official

 Their approach to the office chair combines form and function, turning everyday work into something effortlessly elegant.
 On Black Friday, pieces like these symbolise more than discounts — they represent lifestyle upgrades.

-Buying something beautiful and functional, like an ergonomic chair, feels symbolic — the merging of self-care, design, and celebration.
+Buying something beautiful and functional, like an ergonomic chair in Australia, feels symbolic — the merging of self-care, design, and celebration.

 It’s the heart of what Black Friday has become: an occasion that blends joy and practicality in one modern ritual.